supertokens/supertokens-plugin-captcha/README.md

   ],
   plugins: [
     CaptchaPlugin.init({
-      type: "reCAPTCHAv3", // or "reCAPTCHAv2" or "turnstile"
+      type: 'reCAPTCHAv3', // or "reCAPTCHAv2" or "turnstile"
       captcha: {
-        sitekey: "your-site-key",
+        sitekey: 'your-site-key',
         // Additional configuration based on the captcha provider },
     }),